Jared-Glenn/Skipwatch/README.md

 - Relationship/Customer manager
 - *Try "Keep Driving" game.*
 - Stardew Valley type?
+- Base it on Doordash:
+- Get offers for rides, but the skill is in determining which fares are going to result in a worthwhile income.

 ### Story
 - Some dude inherits his grandfather's skipwatch or something?